Post Study Work Permit in Germany: Requirements, Fees, Process

 Once a student has completed his/her master’s or bachelor’s or doctorate, he/she can apply for and get a Job Seeking visa for 18 months.
 Please remember, unlike in some countries, the 18-month job visa does not come combined with the German Student Visa.
 Students would have to apply with the foreign nationals’ registration office in the vicinity after completion of their studies for this document.
 As mentioned earlier, a month before your German study visa is due to expire is the best time to apply for your post-study work visa from the German authorities at the Foreign Nationals’ Registration Office.

-Once a candidate has found a job that he would like to accept, he is required to apply for a work permit from his earlier Job Seeking Visa.
-The candidate can remain in Germany while their application is pending.
-Furthermore, if the candidate is looking to permanently settle down in Germany (PR in Germany), he/she can apply for an ‘EU Blue Card’ - Residence Permit as early as two years after receiving his work permit.
+Once a candidate has found a job that he would like to accept, he is required to switch to the work permit from his Job Seeking Visa in Germany.
+Candidates must remain in Germany while their application is pending.
+Furthermore, if the candidate is looking to permanently settle down in Germany and get PR in Germany, he/she can apply for an ‘EU Blue Card’ which is the Residence Permit.
+One can apply for a PR in Germany after completing a minimum of two years on work permit.

-Once the candidate has been offered a job, he is required to convert his Job Seeking visa to a Permanent Residence permit.
+Once the candidate has been offered a job, they are required to convert their Job Seeking visa to a Permanent Residence permit.
 The EU Blue Card is a permanent residence permit for European countries.
 However, if the candidate is looking to apply for an EU Blue Card he will be allowed to work and live in any of the EU states.
-To be eligible to apply for an EU Blue Card, the applicant must be offered a job that pays at least €53,000 (~US$57,844) a year or at least €41,808 (~US$45,629) a year for mathematicians, engineers, natural scientists, technicians or physicians.
-Candidates are advised to check with the foreign residents’ registration office for advice on which permit to apply for and what documents they would need as part of the admission process.
+To be eligible to apply for an EU Blue Card, the applicant must be offered a job that pays at least €53,000 a year or at least €41,808 a year for mathematicians, engineers, natural scientists, technicians or physicians.

 Why Study in Germany?